ropensci/roweb3/content/blog/2021-11-16-how-to-cite-r-and-r-packages/index.md

 [^3]: Repeatable means others can *repeat* an experiment and get the same results.
 Reproducible means others can *reproduce* the same analysis exactly.
 See https://www.nationalacademies.org/news/2019/09/reproducibility-and-replicability-in-research

+[^4:] Also checkout the corresponding [Twitter thread](https://twitter.com/rOpenSci/status/1258413143480365059) listing even more tools!